The Curriculum for learning Data Science, Open Source and at your fingertips.

 Natural Language Processing

-This is an introduction geared toward those with at least a minimal understanding of programming, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
+This is an introduction geared toward those with at least a minimum understanding of programming, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
 Out of personal preference and need for focus, I geared the original curriculum toward Python tools and resources, so I've explicitly marked when resources use other tools to teach conceptual material (like R)

 Please Share and Contribute Your Ideas -- it's Open Source!